 An organization's Spend Culture reflects the shared beliefs and practices that informs how, why and when money should be spent.
 Regardless of what type of Spend Culture you have, getting employee buy-in is key to locking down costs during a downturn.
 They need to know how they contribute to proactive spend management spending.

 So, how do you reduce expenditures in business?
-Whether you take a top-down or bottoms-up approach to budgeting, analyze what the business actually needs to spend money on in the next month, quarter, and twelve months.
+Whether you take a top-down or bottom-up approach to budgeting, analyze what the business actually needs to spend money on in the next month, quarter, and twelve months.

 Think big picture.
-Don't fall prey to knee jerk reactions and cut expenses uniformly.
+Don't fall prey to knee-jerk reactions and cut expenses uniformly.
 For businesses that may be resistant to recessions, cutting costs arbitrarily across the board can leave them vulnerable to competition and displacement.